 - Auto power off is in effect.
-To deactivate auto power off, set [Auto power off] in [: Power saving] to [Disable] ().
+If you do not want auto power off to take effect, set [: Auto power off] to [Disable] ().

-- Even with [Auto power off] set to [Disable], the screen will still turn off after the camera is left idle for the time set in [Display off] (although the camera itself remains on).
+- Even if [: Auto power off] is set to [Disable], the screen will still turn off after the camera is left idle for approx. 30 min.
+(The camera's power does not turn off.)